SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 Restore Configuration
 ====================================

-This section explains how to restore a configuration of the time when a hash value or an id is created.
+This section explains how to restore a configuration of the time when a hash value or an id was created.
 If both the hash value and id are stated in the command, the hash value takes priority over the id.
 "200 OK" will be returned when the configuration is successfully rolled back, and "500 Internal Error" will be returned for any failures. ::